Cotton is one of the most absorbent materials.

 While these characteristics can be uncomfortable at any time, they become particularly dangerous in colder temperatures, which is how cotton got it’s nefarious reputation.
 “Getting wet in the cold is dangerous no matter what material the person wears,” Appalachian Trail Histories says, “but a fabric that retains moisture slightly increases the chance of hypothermia.
 Of all the fabrics available today, cotton is one of the most uncomfortable to wear when wet.”

 This is a big reason why cotton is not frequently found in modern athletic clothing.
-Your morning jog might not seem like a life or death situation, but the same principle applies.
-There’s nothing more uncomfortable than the feeling of your athletic clothing clinging to you during savasana after a long, sweaty heated vinyasa.
+Your morning jog might not seem like a life or death situation, but the same principle applies, and there’s nothing more uncomfortable than the feeling of your athletic clothing clinging to you during a workout.

-Our proprietary combination of yarns and our fabric construction is used to create bedding products that are cooler, drier, smoother, and more durable than high end cotton bed sheets.
-Our fabric moves heat and moisture away from the surface of the skin two times faster and is two times more breathable than cotton sheets.
+At Nollapelli, we applied basic scientific principles, along with a proprietary combination of yarns and a smart fabric construction, to create bedding products that are cooler, drier, smoother, easy care and more durable than high end cotton bed sheets.
+Our fabric is not only cooler to the touch, it also moves heat and moisture away from the surface of the skin two times faster, and is two times more breathable than cotton sheets, ensuring your body stays cool and asleep.

 Cotton is fine for some things, like removing nail polish or sopping up spills, but in any situation when it’s important to stay dry and comfortable, avoid cotton materials.
-When it comes to bedding, find the sheets you deserve with a fabric that work for you, not against you.
+And when it comes to your bedding, find the sheets you deserve with a fabric that work for you, not against you, while you sleep.